 Reading further, “The experience served as an eye-opener as to the role science played in my life and taught me that work was uplifting and enervating, irrespective of environment.”

 Again this is not needed for a Master’s in engineering, remember to focus on your work, only on the technical stuff.
-That is what you you want to talk about.
-So that was an examples of passages you don’t want to emulate.
+That is what you want to talk about.
+So that was an example of passages you don’t want to emulate.

 Questions to ask before shortlisting universities